weaveworks/weave/site/how-it-works/router-encapsulation.md

 UDP packet.

 The meta data for each frame contains the names of the capturing and the destination peers.
-Since the name of the capturing peer name is associated with the source MAC of the captured payload, it allows receiving peers to build up their mappings of which client MAC addresses are local to which peers.
+Since the name of the capturing peer is associated with the source MAC of the captured payload, it allows receiving peers to build up their mappings of which client MAC addresses are local to which peers.